pascalst/twitter-factchecking-bot/README.md

 # Twitter Fact Checking Bot

+Hello, welcome to the Twitter fact checking bot :) Since fact checking is currently not en vouge, we build a bot to take over the role. the bot takes the tweet it is mentioned on and checks it for accuracy using state-of-the-art LLMs.
+If the bot is unsure, it will search the web for up-to-date information.
+Therefore, it is using the DuckDuckGoGo API for preserving privacy.

+### Usage
-Hello, welcome to the Twitter fact checking bot.
-To run the bot please tag the bot below a tweet and get an as objective as possible fact check.
+To active the bot please tag the bot on a tweet that you want to fact check and get an as objective as possible fact check.

 The bot is fully open source and feel free to fork and adjust.
+It is build using the LangChain framework.

+### Adjusting the bot
-More details on how to run the bot in the upstream repo.
+If you want to run the bot yourself, please check the upstream repo for instructions.

 More details might follow here.